renaissance-publishing/renaissance/content/chapters/35-module-monastery.md

 He's respected by the locals as a leader and probably-solver.
 While he doesn't know anything about the magical blizzard, his knowledge of the area might be useful—although it will be difficult for the party to convince him to abandon his post to travel to the monastery.

-Rust-Furr might be useful if the party doesn't have anyone with good ranks in Survival; he can lead them to the monastery—or assign a Guard to the task.
+Rust-Furr might be useful if the party doesn't have anyone with good ranks in Survival; he can lead them to the monastery — or assign a Guard to the task, if matters elsewhere keep him busy, or he decides he doesn't like the party.

-Rust-Furr would also make a decent PC, if there's a player in the group struggling to come up with a good idea.
+Rust-Furr would also make a decent PC, if there's a player in the group struggling to come up with a good character-concept.

 ### Minor Character: "Prince" South-Vintner

-Named South-Vintner in Common but dubbed "the prince" by the city-folk, South-Vintner is the mayor of the Southlander's Market.
+Named South-Vintner in Common but dubbed "the prince" by the city-folk, South-Vintner is the mayor of Southlander's Market.
 The young scion of a wealthy family further south, it's widely (and correctly) held that it's more wealth than competence that got him his office.
-Even so, he isn't a bad person; he's honest, hard-working and insightful—even if isn't perhaps a natural leader.
+Even so, he isn't a bad person; he's honest, hard-working and insightful — even if isn't perhaps a natural leader.
 He's working hard to prove himself.

 South-Vintner can provide the party with resources and support.
 If the party needs resources they can't afford, they might be able to convince South-Vintner to bankroll them.
 South-Vintner can also secure the cooperation of professionals in the town, from blacksmiths to doctors.

+He lives in a well-appointed house near the center of town, about a block behind the Council House; he can typically be found either there, or at the Council House itself.

 ### Minor Character: Ambition